OCTOBER IS BREAST CANCER AWARENESS MONTH

 Signs of breast cancer can include a lump in the breast, a change in breast shape, skin dimpling, nipple fluid, or red scaly skin.
 The spread of the disease includes bone pain, swollen lymph nodes, yellow skin, and shortness of breath.
 One can recover from breast cancer if it is caught in time.
 Breast cancer does not need to lead to disability or death.

 Risk factors for developing breast cancer include being female.
 Although, in 2017, 2,470 new cases of invasive breast cancer were diagnosed in men.
 Other factors that can contribute to developing this cancer include obesity, drinking alcohol, radiation, late-life pregnancy or no pregnancy.

 Additionally, other factors include genetics, family history of breast cancer, and hormone replacement therapy during menopause.
 Importantly, breast cancer may come from specific genes.
 These genes are BRCA1 and BRCA2.
 You can obtain genetic testing to determine if you have the gene.
-There are many organizations that offer support, if you are considering genetic testing.
-See the list below for a few examples.
+There are many organizations that also offer support.
+If you are considering genetic testing, see the list below for supportive resources: